24 Signs You’re Living the Working Class Life in America

 Low to Mid-Range Income

-Income is one of the clearest signals.
-The average working-class paycheck lands in the lower to middle bracket, with many earning closer to $38 an hour or less.
-These wages don’t leave much room for fluff.
+Income is one of the clearest signals of the working class.
+Your paycheck probably lands in the low to mid-range bracket, often around $38 an hour or less.
+That doesn’t leave a lot of room for extras.

 Blue-Collar and Service Jobs

 Promotions are slow, benefits are light, and job titles don’t change much over the years.
-But without these jobs, the economy breaks down fast.
+But without these working class jobs, the economy would grind to a halt.

 Limited Job Security